 Trinity Academy Leeds is fully committed to safeguarding and promoting the welfare of all students in the academy.
 We recognise that there is no higher priority than student’s safety and well-being.
 We expect all staff and volunteers to share this commitment.

-As an Academy, we feel it is of the upmost importance that students are safe and feel safe so they can reach their full potential.
+As an academy, we feel it is of the utmost importance that students not only feel safe, but are safe, so they can reach their full potential.
 Our nurturing environment coupled with a culture of support means students can seek the help they need quickly, and the staff are expertly trained to look out for any signs that a student is subject to harm.

 It is important that all members of the academy’s community see it as a safe place, and this extends to parents and carers.
 We know that starting secondary school can be an anxious time for parents as well as students.
 Parents can feel confident and secure that detailed policies and procedures are in place to ensure that all staff and volunteers are suitable to work with children within the academy.

 At Trinity Academy Leeds, we have a team of experienced staff who are safeguarding trained.
 We also ensure all staff are kept up to date with relevant information so that student safety is at the forefront of everything we do.

 Not only do we prioritise the safety of all students at the academy, but we also recognise that our role is to educate students and parents about how to keep themselves safe, whether this is online or recognising signs of abuse.

 We have in place a range of policies and procedures to support our safeguarding commitment.
 All concerns are passed through the members of staff who are trained as ‘Designated Safeguarding People’ in school in compliance with the ‘sharing of information’ guidance.
 You can find links to all these policies and procedure below.
 If there is any additional information you require, a member of our safeguarding team is happy to discuss any concerns.